Robards–Donelson–Jackson relationship controversy: A brief history of Andrew & Rachel, and Lewis

-Historians including Robert V. Remini and Ann Toplovich argue that the official Jackson version of their meeting and marriage, as presented during the election of 1828 was, for the most part, inauthentic.
-Remini, Jackson's most recent major biographer, included a timeline in the first volume of his biographical series.
-The entry for Jackson–Donelson reads: "1790/1791: 'Marries' Rachel Donelson Robards" with the scare quotes strongly implying the marriage was Biblical but not legal.
+Historians including Robert V. Remini and Ann Toplovich argue that the official Jackson version of their meeting and marriage, as presented during the U.S. presidential campaign of 1828 was, for the most part, inauthentic.
+Remini, Jackson's major 20th-century biographer, included a timeline in the first volume of his biographical series.
+The entry for Jackson–Donelson reads: "1790/1791: 'Marries' Rachel Donelson Robards," with the scare quotes strongly implying the marriage was Biblical but not legal.
 For roughly 150 years the party line was that Rachel was "accidentally" a bigamist, or that Jackson was the third party to adultery because they were confused about how divorce law worked in Virginia, but since the 1970s historians have generally agreed that Jackson and Rachel Donelson Robards left Tennessee together to "force" Robards to file for divorce.
-The evidence shows that Jackson and Rachel Donelson Robards ran off to Natchez together via Cumberland River to the Mississippi River, or possibly the Natchez Trace, sometime between July 1789 and their return to Tennessee in July 1790, Robards filed for divorce in December 1790, the divorce was granted on grounds of adultery in September 1793, Robards unofficially remarried Hannah Winn in December 1792 and officially remarried her in November 1793.
-Rachel Donelson Robards and Andrew Jackson were officially married by Rachel's brother-in-law Robert Hays of Haysborough on January 18, 1794.